Skip to main content

 Five cities, and four of them share a continent.
 Amsterdam, Zwaag, Berlin, Munich, and then, a long way west, Charlotte.
 It is tempting to file the American one under outpost, the little flag TSC planted across an ocean.
 That impression is wrong, and it looks more wrong every year.

-Charlotte is TSC Inc., the company’s US arm, and it did not arrive fully formed.
-In 2024 it was precisely one person: Ryan Dollard, the first TSC hire on American soil, brought over to run projects and grow a team around himself.
-Two years on he is US Operations Director, and the group he was sent to assemble is the one now delivering the work. (still to confirm and insert: current US headcount and number of US projects delivered to date) Young, then.
-But a good deal more than a flag.
+Charlotte is TSC Inc., the company's North American operations hub, and it did not arrive fully formed.
+In 2024 it was precisely one person: Ryan Dollard, the first TSC hire on American soil, was brought in to establish and build TSC's US operations, growing the business and the team from the ground up.
+Two years on he is US Operations Director and the team is nine, built one hire at a time, and the operation he was sent to start is the one now delivering the work.

 Three things earn this operation its keep, and none is sentiment.
 The first is scale.
 The United States is not simply one of the largest experiential markets on earth, it is the largest: industry estimates hand North America close to 40 percent of the global market, ahead of Europe on 30.
 It is one of the oldest, too, fluent in its own vocabulary, activation, brand experience, experiential marketing, and confident it should be big.
 American clients often turn up already knowing what a branded experience is and already certain theirs ought to be enormous.
 Skipping a market that size means leaving the biggest table in the business unattended.
 Charlotte is how TSC sits at it, rather than watching from across the water.

 Two years ago it was just me.
-Now it's a team that shows up, knows the crews and venues, and is on the floor when it counts.
+Today it's a team that designs, builds, and delivers projects across North America, on site and on the day it matters.
 That's Charlotte.

 This is where the one-company idea gets tested, and holds.
 Charlotte is not a separate business in a shared jacket.
 It is the same company, the same voice, the same standard, with an American accent on top, the same allergy to boring anyone, the same question under every project whatever the zip code: what will this feel like when it hits the mark?
 Charlotte just happens to ask it in the local language, to a market big enough, and near enough, to be worth addressing directly.